Non-Archimedean geometry of Artin fans: Introduction

 \subsection{Conventions}

 A \emph{monoid} is a commutive semigroup with a unit element and will be mostly written additively.
-Throughout this article we assume that all monoids are fine and saturated (fs) and implicitly amalgamated sums will be taken in the category of fs monoids.
+Throughout this article, unless mentioned otherwise, we assume that all monoids are fine and saturated and implicitly amalgamated sums will be taken in the category of fine and saturated monoids.
+We say that a monoid $P$ is \emph{sharp} if its group of units $P^\ast$ is trivial.